Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 When a person drives an automobile in a way that is considered negligent, it is clear as to why it is called a breach of duty of care.
 The potential for harm is something that can be foreseen by the actions of the negligent driver.
 What many people do not fully understand is that a breach of duty can be something very small, and something that we may all do frequently without realizing that it is in fact a breach.

 From early on in our driving lives, we have been trained to know traffic laws and driving procedures.
 We have been told over and over how important it is to follow these laws and procedures in order to be safe on the roads.
-The reality is that the most basic of these things are something that everyone fails to do at some point.
+The reality is that the most basic of these things is something that everyone fails to do at some point.
 Something as simple as using a turn indicator helps to avoid breaching a duty.

 Breaching a Duty of Care is serious business, especially in rear-end auto accidents.
-If you have questions concerning a rear-end auto accident, or want to know if someone breached their duty of care to you, contact the Fort Lauderdale office of Madalon Law for a free consultation.
+If you have questions concerning a rear-end auto accident or want to know if someone breached their duty of care to you, contact the Fort Lauderdale office of Madalon Law for a free consultation.

 Rear-End Accidents – Causation